usegalaxy-eu/gdpr/tos.md

 ## Limitation of Liability

-Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall The Pennsylvania State University or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.
+Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall Albert-Ludwigs-Universität, Freiburg im Breisgau or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.
 This limitation of liability shall not apply to the extent applicable law prohibits such limitation.